| |

 than what is required by the chebyshev operator discussed in the previous

 section.
-Here we need to pass two function objects to Aboria::create_fmm_operator
+Here we need to pass two function objects to Aboria::create_fmm_operator,

 both of which represent the kernel applied in different situations.
 The first